-Response: We appreciate the note, and acknowledge that, in general, we insufficiently described the role of the graphical user interface (GUI).
+Response: We appreciate the note, and acknowledge that, in general, we could of provided a more thorough description of the graphical user interface (GUI).
 We have clarified the role of the GUI in the Methods section.
 For both implementations of the Motion Tracking Experiment and the Trace Conditioning Eye Blink experiments, when the Teensy 3.2 board is plugged in, the board automatically initializes a few options by running the Arduino “setup()” function.
 It is programmed to then wait for serial input from the computer, which it receives when the user presses “Start” on the GUI.
 This GUI-based MATLAB function saves the Teensy-reported time stamps for each frame.
 For the Motion Tracking Experiment, it saves the displacements obtained by both ADNS-9800 sensors in both the x and y directions, and the amount of time that elapsed during that specific frame.
-For the Trace Conditioning Eye Blink Experiments, it reports for each frame the time elapsed in the experiment and in the current trial, the trial number, whether or not the sound was on in that particular frame, and whether or not the puff was active during that particular frame, for example.
+For the Trace Conditioning Eye Blink Experiments, it reports for each frame the time elapsed in the experiment and in the current trial, the trial number, whether or not the sound was on in that particular frame, and whether or not the puff was active during that particular frame.
+This level of detail has now been included in the methods.
 Thus, the user is able to retrieve the time periods during which either the CS or the UCS are present.

 In our original implementation, the timing of the CS and UCS, the durations of both of these, and the frequency of the CS are all hard-coded into the Teensy start-up script.
-We appreciate after reading your comment that it is more convenient, especially for a novice Arduino programmer, to have the ability to specify within the GUI all of these parameters, so we have created a new GUI and a minimally-modified accompanying Teensy library to allow the user to specify all of these features.
+We appreciate after reading the referees comment that it is more user-friendly, especially for a novice Arduino programmer, to have the ability to specify within the GUI all of these parameters, so we have created a new GUI and a minimally-modified accompanying Teensy library to allow the user to specify all of these features from the GUI directly. .

 Originally, our GUI only had the ability to control the start of an experiment and specify its length either explicitly (for the Motion Tracking Experiment) or by specifying the duration and number of trials (for the Trace Conditioning Eye Blink Experiment).
-We have now added a “Stop” feature to both the GUI code and the Teensy code that allows a user to stop an experiment preemptively and then restart it without having to unplug the Teensy and restart MATLAB.
+We have now added a “Stop” feature to both the GUI code and the Teensy code that allows a user to stop an experiment preemptively and then restart it without having to unplug the Teensy and restart MATLAB as the Referee suggested.
 This can function as a preemptive experimental termination, or as a pause, as the user is free to press the “Start” button at any time following usage of the “Stop”.
 The user does have to specify a new filename after pressing “Stop” and before pressing “Start” again, or the computer will by default assume the user wants to overwrite the stopped experiment.

 6. The manuscript could be strengthened by implementing a third experimental condition in which Teensy is used to play 2 sounds (e.g. having not just a single CS that predicts a US as in the eye-blinking paradigm, but having also a "neutral" CS, not associated with any US).

-Response: We think that this is an excellent idea, and have designed a new graphical user interface and accompanying Teensy code that allows the user to control two tones, including their timings and frequency, directly from a graphical user interface.
+Response: We think that this is an excellent idea, and have included in the revised program Teensy code that allows the user to control two tones, including their timings and frequency, directly from the GUI.